I Should Have Said Something Sooner

 Purpose is often revealed while walking, not while worrying.

-There were seasons after major life changes, divorce, rebuilding, parenting adjustments, career transitions, where I questioned what was next and whether I had somehow stepped outside of what God intended.
+After major life changes, divorce, rebuilding, parenting adjustments, and career transitions, I questioned what was next and whether I had somehow stepped outside of what God intended.
 It is easy to second-guess yourself when life does not unfold the way you expected.
-Yet over time, I have seen that God is steady even when our path feels scattered.
-He has a way of using painful chapters, unexpected turns, and slow seasons to shape purpose more deeply than comfort ever could.
+With time, I have seen that God remains steady even when our path feels scattered.
+He has a way of using painful chapters, unexpected turns, even long slow seasons, to shape purpose more deeply than comfort ever could.

 Peace steadies you in the present.
 Calling often pulls you toward the future.